shopware/shopware/src/Docs/_outdated/50-data-inheritance.md

 }
 ```

-The ORM also allows to query this information in search requests:
+The DataAbstractionLayer also allows to query this information in search requests:
 ```
 /** @var RepositoryInterface $repo */
 $repo = $this->get(HumanRepository::class);